-CWCB Staff is actively engaged in policy processes related to the Wild and Scenic Rivers Act, both through direct communications with the federal agencies contemplating making findings of suitability for Wild and Scenic River (WSR) designation and through coordination with stakeholder groups investigating alternatives to such findings.
-CWCB generally advocates for the use of state mechanisms-primarily the Instream Flow Program-to protect resources and avoid the potential restrictions that could result from WSR designations.
+CWCB Staff is actively engaged in policy processes related to the Wild and Scenic Rivers Act, both through communications with the federal agencies contemplating making findings of suitability for Wild and Scenic River designation and through coordination with stakeholder groups investigating alternatives to such findings.
+CWCB generally advocates for the use of state mechanisms-primarily the Instream Flow Program-to protect resources and avoid the potential restrictions that could result from Wild and Scenic designations.

-The General Assembly encouraged a state- and locally-led approach to WSR issues through the creation of the Wild and Scenic Rivers Fund ("the Fund").
+The General Assembly encouraged a state and locally led approach to Wild and Scenic issues through the creation of the Wild and Scenic Rivers Fund ("the Fund").
 In the act creating the Fund, the General Assembly directed \$400,000 to be made available for "the board to work with stakeholders within the state of Colorado to develop protection of river-dependent resources as an alternative to wild and scenic river designation."1

-The Board annually evaluates whether the Fund is needed and whether the Terms and Conditions it has adopted for allocations of the Fund are adequate or need revisions.
-This memo provides the Board with information about the status of WSR-funded processes across the state and provides information on proposed changes to the Terms and Conditions for these board decisions.
+The Board annually evaluates whether the Fund is needed and whether the Guidelines it has adopted for allocations of the Fund are adequate without revisions.
+This memo provides the Board with information about the status of Wild and Scenic funded processes across the state in order to make this determination.